eparey/pesci/wiki/Input-Files.md

 Different accepted input formats, and can be different for each of the two study species

 > [!NOTE]
-> files can be compressed in .gz or not.
+> All files, to the exception of scanpy .h5ad can be compressed in .gz and will be properly read by pesci (whether compressed or not).

-**1. Sparse count matrix and cell to cluster annotation**
+**1. Sparse count matrix and cell to cluster annotation table**

-For instance, one way to format from a Seurat object:
+Explain (would it remove cells not in clusters?, i.e. if giving the cellrnager dir) The following R code is provided as an example to format a Seurat Object into a Sparse Matrix for pesci.
+It creates a CellRanger-like directory (hereafter named "Cragig_sparse_matrix/") that can be directly provided as argument to --matrix1 or --matrix2 in pesci.

 ```R
 library(Matrix)